 Greencore is a member of the Supplier Ethical Data Exchange ("SEDEX").
-Each site in the UK is SEDEX registered and has completed a self-assessment questionnaire.
+Each site is SEDEX registered and has completed a self-assessment questionnaire.
 The sites also have regular independent ethical audits.

-In the UK, all employment agencies with whom Greencore has contracts to supply temporary workers must demonstrate a commitment to the application of the requirements of our Ethical Code & Employment Standards.
+All employment agencies with whom Greencore has contracts to supply temporary workers must demonstrate a commitment to the application of the requirements of our Ethical Code & Employment Standards.
 They must ensure that all temporary workers supplied to Greencore are eligible to work in the UK and subject to the rules as laid down by the UK Border Agency.

-Furthermore, contracted employment agencies in the UK are under a contractual obligation to ensure that all temporary workers supplied to Greencore possess a sufficient command of the English language to understand our Health & Safety and Food Safety practices and requirements and also understand their contractual documents.
+Furthermore, contracted employment agencies in the UK are under a contractual obligation to ensure that all temporary workers supplied to Greencore understand our Health & Safety and Food Safety practices and requirements and also understand their contractual documents.